-These four prizes shall distinguish high potential early career researchers, two each in Immunology and Allergology to acknowledge outstanding achievement in fundamental research in an institute from a European country.
-European countries are defined as those where an immunological or allergological society is affiliated to EFIS.
+The ACTERIA Prizes consist of two prizes being awarded yearly by the European Federation of Immunological Societies (EFIS).
+These two prizes shall distinguish high potential early career researchers, one in Immunology and one in Allergology, to acknowledge outstanding achievements in fundamental research in an institute from a European country.
+European countries are defined as those where an immunological or allergological society is affiliated with EFIS.